-The actual zoning may affect the property's classification; however, not all property conforms to the zoning use set out in the Zoning Bylaw.
-In these cases, an effective zoning is applied to reflect the current use and/or development potential of the property.
+Not all property conforms to the zoning use set out in the Zoning Bylaw.
+In these cases an effective zoning is applied to reflect the current legal use and/or development potential of the property.
 The effective zoning is an internal coding and may differ from the actual zoning.
+The two most common scenarios where effective zoning may be applied are:

-643(1) If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.
+- Actual zoning is Direct Control (DC) or other specialized zoning.
+In these cases the most comparable commercial zoning will be applied as the effective zoning.
+For example, if a DC1 zoning provision allows for development most similar to those with an CB zoning, that property will have an effective zoning of CB even though the actual zoning is DC1. - Legal non-conforming use: A legal non-conforming use is one that was lawfully in existence before a new zoning bylaw came into effect.
+Since the lawful use existed before the zoning was changed its legal non-conforming use may continue and an effective zone reflecting current use is applied. - 643(1) If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.